Gingerbread (architecture): History

 In Ontario, Canada, a house style in the area called Ontario Cottage had been evolving since the 1830s.
 In the third quarter of the 19th century, the builders incorporated gingerbread elements to large houses.
 A prominent character was to use ornamental bargeboard and finials to decorate the gables.
-As railway was expanded into cities such as Stratford, more Ontario cottages and houses were built.
-They were typically one and a half story to one and three-quarter story brick homes with gingerbread wood trim on gables and front facade.
-This type of houses became prominent from the 1870s to the 1890s.
+As railways were expanded into cities such as Stratford, more Ontario cottages and houses were built.
+They were typically one and a half story to one and three-quarter story brick homes with gingerbread wood trim on gables and the front facade.
+This type of house became prominent from the 1870s to the 1890s.

-In 1878, a fire in Cape May, New Jersey, destroyed 30 blocks of properties of this seaside town.
+In 1878, a fire in Cape May, New Jersey, destroyed 30 blocks of properties of the seaside town.
 The town rebuilt quickly.
-Many of those were built with much gingerbread trim and many gables and turrets.
+Many were rebuilt with much gingerbread trim and many gables and turrets.
 This resulted in a high concentration of late 19th century buildings in the town.
 According to the National Register of Historic Places, "Cape May has one of the largest collections of late 19th century frame buildings left in the United States.
 It contains over 600 summer houses, old hotels, and commercial structures that give it a homogeneous architectural character, a kind of textbook of vernacular American building."

 In the 1880s, many houses in California adopted the Eastlake style, which was named after Charles Eastlake a British architect and furniture designer.
 Eastlake published a book that contained illustrations of interior designs of incised wood panels and knobs to complement his furniture designs.
 American home builders expanded that to home exteriors by replacing flat-cut gingerbread ornamental elements with lathe-turned spindlework for balusters and wall surface decoration.
 However, Eastlake criticized the American adaptation as "extravagant and bizarre".
 The style was later combined with Italianate and Second Empire elements to create the "San Francisco Style".

 In Haiti

-Residential buildings of wealthy individuals in Haiti during the Gingerbread era between the 1880s and the 1920s had a unique architecture that combined the local traditions and adaptation of foreign influences.
+Residential buildings of wealthy individuals in Haiti during the Gingerbread era, between the 1880s and the 1920s, had a unique architecture that combined the local traditions and adaptation of foreign influences.
 The adaptation was influenced by many factors including manuals of styles that were circulated from Europe and North America, Haitian architects who studied abroad, and French artisans who set up woodworking shops to train Haitian artisans.
 Those Gingerbread houses were highly decorative with fretworks, latticeworks with patterns that are unique to Haiti.
 The structures of this style typically have large windows and doors, tall ceilings, large attics, and deep porches.